zbirow/Python-App/ENG_README.md

 sys.stdout.reconfigure(encoding='utf-8')
 ```
 ##⚠️ Notes

--The program does not modify file contents
+The program does not modify file contents
--Works only on files, not folders
+Works only on files, not folders
--Displays error messages if issues arise
+Displays error messages if issues arise